 - Couples that are neither common law nor married but who have children.

-Unlike the Divorce Act, the Children’s Law Reform Act provides a very detailed, thorough and comprehensive list of factors to be considered when making any decisions.
-The process, however, is almost identical to that under the Divorce Actas are the types of custody and access that may be ordered.
+Similarly to the Divorce Act, the Children’s Law Reform Act provides a very detailed, thorough and comprehensive list of factors to be considered when making any decisions.
+The process, however, is almost identical to that under the Divorce Act, however under the Divorce Act, the language has been changed to “parenting time” and “decision-making responsibility” rather than custody and access.

-Under this Act both parents are equally entitled to custody of the child and under s.
+Under this Act both parents are equally entitled to decision-making responsibility of the child and under s.
 20(4) that right may be suspended if the parents are separated and the child resides with one of the parents with the consent (express or implied) or acquiescence of the other.
-The right to access is not restricted and the custodial arrangements may be varied through an agreement or court order.
+The right to parenting time is not restricted and the custodial arrangements may be varied through an agreement or court order.

-Access is found under s.
-20(5) of the Act and similarly to the Divorce Act it includes the right to visit the child, ask questions and receive information relevant to the child’s well-bring and upbringing.
+Parenting time is found under s.
+20(5) of the Act and similarly to contact under the Divorce Act it includes the right to visit the child, ask questions and receive information relevant to the child’s well-bring and upbringing.

-(5) The entitlement to access to a child includes the right to visit with and be visited by the child and the same right as a parent to make inquiries and to be given information as to the health, education and welfare of the child.
+(5) The entitlement to parenting time to a child includes the right to visit with and be visited by the child and the same right as a parent to make inquiries and to be given information as to the health, education and welfare of the child.

 You will need to bring an application under s.
-21 of the Act to the Ontario Court of Justice, the Superior Court of Justice or the unified Family Court that may according to s.
-28(1) make orders for custody and access.
+21 of the Act to the Ontario Court of Justice, the Superior Court of Justice or the unified Family Court that may, according to s.
+28(1), make orders for decision-making responsibility and parenting time.
 However, a court can also decline to exercise its jurisdiction if it believes that it would be more appropriate for an application to be heard outside of Ontario.

-Third parties may apply for an order granting custody or access, however unlike the Divorce Act there is no mention of whether or not they need to be granted leave of the court.
+Third parties may apply for an order granting decision-making responsibility and parenting time, however unlike the Divorce Act there is no mention of whether or not they need to be granted leave of the court.

 Section 22(1)-(2) provides specificities about jurisdiction and states that the child must be habitually resident in Ontario, or at least present in Ontario when the application is made, and must have a real and substantial connection with the province.
 Also, significant evidence relating to the best interests of the child must be available to the court.
 You should note that this section does not need to be complied with if you would like to make or vary an order because there is a threat of serious harm or violence towards your child.